cea-hpc/pcocc/docs/source/manpages/man5/templates.yaml.rst

   Model of Qemu virtual Ethernet network card to provide to VMs (defaults to "virtio-net").
 **machine-type**
   Type of Qemu machine to emulate (defaults to "pc").
+**cpu-model**
+  Qemu CPU model to expose to VMs (defaults to "host", which mirrors the host CPU and requires KVM).
+Set to a portable model such as "qemu64" when running without KVM or when host-CPU passthrough is undesirable.
 **disk-model**
   Model of Qemu virtual drive to provide to VMs.
 Valid parameters are *virtio* (default), *virtio-scsi* or *ide*.
 **emulator-cores**